FreedomIntelligence/GPT-API-Accelerate/Readme.md

 `PostRobot`: A class for generating responses to prompts using the OpenAI GPT-3.5 API.

-`demo_main`: it is a simple demo to run this project.
+`demo_main`: It is a simple demo to run this project.

 -------
 **How to run this project?**